-8. Two players P_1 and P_2 are playing the final of a chess championship, which consists of a series of matches.
-Probability of P_1 winning a match is 2/3 and that of P_2 is 1/3.
-Thus winner will be the one who is ahead by 2 games as compared to the other player and wins at least 6 games.
-Now, if the player P_2 wins the first four matches, find the probability of P_1 wining the championship.
+8. Two players P_1 , and P_2 , are playing the final of a chase championship, which consists of a series of match Probability of P_1 , winning a match is 2/3 and that of P_2 is 1/3.
+The winner will be the one who is ahead by 2 games as compared to the other player and wins at least 6 games.
+Now, if the player P_2 , wins the first four matches find the probability of P_1 , wining the championship.

-9. Consider a game played by 10 people in which each flips a fair up coin at the same time.
-If all but one of the coins comes up the same, then the odd persons wins (e.g., if there are nine tails and one head then head wins).
+9. Consider a game played by 10 prople in which each flips a fair coin at the same time.
+If all but one of the coins comes up the same, then the add persons wing (e.g., if there are nine tails and one head then person having lead wins.)
 If such a situation does not occur, the players flips again.
 Find the probability that game is settled on or after nth toss.